weishiuchang/writeups/onprem-kube-dashboard/README.md

             path: /
 ```

-You should already have `dashboard.fireflyclass.com` added to `/etc/hosts` as per the end of external-auth-server section, but it's here again to re-enforce that we are exposing https://dashboard.fireflyclass.com through our Traefik Ingress.
+You should already have `dashboard.fireflyclass.com` added to `/etc/hosts` as per the end of external-auth-server section, but here it is again to re-enforce that we are exposing `https://dashboard.fireflyclass.com` through our Traefik Ingress.

 ```bash
 kubectl -n kube-system get services traefik